 Collard greens are one of the oldest members of the cabbage family and closely related to kale.
 Their large, paddlelike, dark-green oval leaves feel slightly velvety to the touch and when cooked are milder tasting than kale.
 Collard greens are a staple in Southern U.S. cuisine, where they are often used with large quantities of other leafy greens in the popular dish known as “mess o’ greens.”
-(Go to page 41 for a fabulous collard greens recipe.)
+(Scroll toward the bottom of this page for a fabulous collard greens recipe.)

 Most people consider dandelions to be weeds, but cultivation practices have turned really bitter leaves into not-quite-so-bitter leaves.
 I prefer to buy them on the young and tender side to mix with less assertive flavored greens, and I’ll use a warm vinaigrette to help reduce bitterness and to tenderize the leaves.
 When they are grown unsprayed, all parts of the dandelion plant are edible.
 Flower buds may be marinated, flowers may be used to make wine, and roots can be roasted and ground to make “root” coffee.

 TURNIP AND BEET GREENS

 Turnips and beets do double duty by producing both the root vegetable and edible leaves.
 My best chance of finding the two attached is at the farmers’ markets.
 Fresh-looking leaves means they’re fresh from the farm and have not been given time to wilt.
 Toss young, tender leaves directly into salads.
 Steam or sauté more mature leaves for a few minutes in a splash of olive oil and garlic.